a16z/magi/README.md

 **Tests**

 Tests are named wrt their modules, located inside the [tests](./tests) directory.
+There may be additional unit tests written inline with some modules.

 To run all tests, simply run `cargo test --all`.